 Tobacco products shall mean cigarette, cigar, pipe or tobacco in any form, including smokeless tobacco, which is any loose, cut, shredded, ground, powdered, compressed or leaf tobacco that is intended to be placed in the mouth without being smoked.

 A link on the College’s homepage informs visitors and this website provides additional information about our smoke and tobacco-free campus.
-We also have signs along roadways on campus and on the entrances to each of the campus buildings.
+There are also signs along roadways on campus and on the entrances to each of the campus buildings.

 Yes.
 College policy prohibits both the use of e-cigarettes and chewing tobacco while on College property, except in personal vehicles.